-ED issues notice to Siddaramaiah’s wife, Karnataka minister in land scam case
+Karnataka HC stays ED notice to Siddaramaiah’s wife, state minister in land scam case

 A fresh complaint was filed with the Enforcement Directorate on October 2 against Siddaramaiah for allegedly tampering with records and destroying evidence in the matter.

 The Bharatiya Janata Party has alleged that Suresh, the urban development minister, did not act on concerns raised by the deputy commissioner at the time on the alleged irregularities in the Mysuru Urban Development Authority.

-The Hindutva party has alleged that Suresh was trying to protect the former MUDA commissioners in order to cover up the alleged scam.
+The Hindutva party has alleged that Suresh was trying to protect the former Mysuru Urban Development Authority commissioners in order to cover up the alleged scam.

 On Monday, the Lokayukta submitted its investigation report in the matter to the High Court, Deccan Herald quoted unidentified officials as saying.